Prasannapandhare/liver-cirrohosis-prediction/README.md

 ---

 ### Contact
-For questions, suggestions, or feedback, you can contact me at [prasannapandhare20160@gmail.com].
+For questions, suggestions, or feedback, you can contact me at prasannapandhare20160@gmail.com

+---

+##### Thank you, feel free to leave suggestions / edits